Dcsa-Himani/My-projects/HTML,CSS,JAVASCRIPT/READMEhtml.md

 - Form validations with DOM manipultion

   ----
-  ### `NOTE : The code and outputs of all the webpages are combined in the pdf file named HTML Project.pdf`
+  ### `NOTE : The code and outputs of all the webpages are given in the pdf file named HTML Project.pdf`

   ----